 The same way you have sex at any other time of the month!
 Just make sure you’ve removed your tampon or menstrual cup first.
 Use a dark towel if you don’t want to stain your sheets (it also means less clean-up after) or try having sex in the shower so you can wash away any blood as it comes out.

 Absolutely.
 Keeping a tampon in during sex is a very bad idea, as any penetration can actually push the tampon further up inside you.
 It can’t get “lost” (there’s nowhere for it to go), but it can make it difficult to remove.
-You never want to have a tampon in for more than eight hours, so if you’re approaching that time limit and you’re really struggling to get it out, seek professional help from an urgent care centre, a doctor, or go to A&E. Don’t feel embarrassed – they’ve seen it all before.
+You never want to have a tampon in for more than six hours, so if you’re approaching that time limit and you’re really struggling to get it out, seek professional help from an urgent care centre, a doctor, or go to A&E. Don’t feel embarrassed – they’ve seen it all before.

 If you’re still practicing safe sex (using a condom, getting tested regularly), then having sex during your period is just as safe as having sex when it’s not your time of the month.